 However, fears grew that it was also becoming a hotbed of independents.
 Many of the early generals were known to be radicals and after the first civil war disagreements about pay led to agitation within the ranks.

 The troops became increasingly radicalised and opposed the restoration of Charles without democratic concessions.
 Their goals went much further and are outlined in their Agreement of the People, which called for the vote for all men, religious freedom, an end to imprisonment for debt and a parliament elected every two years.

-A new way of fighting
+5. It marked the start of a new way of fighting

 Perhaps the most tangible influence of the New Model Army, however, was its impact on the way England fought.
 Members could not be part of the House of Lords or the House of Commons in order to avoid political factions, and unlike previous militias, the New Model Army was not tied to any one area or garrison: it was a national force.

 Furthermore, it was highly organised: with around 22,000 soldiers and centralised administration, this was the first even vaguely modern army in the sense that it was much more efficient and structured than previous forces had been.

 6. The New Model Army allowed for direct military rule

 The New Model Army helped Cromwell, and Parliament, maintain a sense of authority throughout the Interregnum.
 It helped police minor insurrections and was involved with the attempted invasion of Hispaniola as part of the war on Spain.